 Radiant barriers come either breathable (perforated) or non-breathable/vapor barrier (solid).

 A perforated radiant barrier has small holes throughout the product that allow moisture vapor to pass through.
 Per ASTM C1313, the permeance of the material shall exceed five (5) perms as determined with Test Methods e96/e96M (Procedure A—Desiccant Method).
-RadiantGUARD Ultima-FOIL and Xtreme meet or exceed the minimum requirements.
+RadiantGUARD Xtreme meets or exceed the minimum requirements.

 Some companies claim their radiant barriers are "NASA certified."
 Although NASA was the first to embrace and use radiant barrier and reflective insulation technology, NASA does NOT certify any radiant barrier product or manufacturer.